kubernetes-retired/service-catalog/cmd/svcat/README.md

 '
 ```

-Note: You may not combine the `--params` flag with individual `--param` flags.
+Note: You may not combine the `--params-json` flag with individual `--param` flags.

 ## View all instances of a service plan on the cluster